Last updated on December 23rd, 2025 at 06:34 pm

 What should I do if the Nu.Q cancer test indicates a possible cancer?

-If the Nu.Q cancer test indicates the presence of cancer biomarkers, it’s important to follow up with your veterinarian for further diagnostic testing and evaluation.
-Additional tests, such as imaging studies or tissue biopsies, may be necessary to confirm the diagnosis and determine the type and stage of cancer.
-Your veterinarian will guide you through the next steps and discuss potential treatment options and management plans based on the findings.
+If the Nu.Q cancer test shows the presence of cancer biomarkers, it’s important to follow up with your veterinarian for more tests.
+Imaging like x-rays and ultrasound, or tissue biopsies, may be necessary to confirm the diagnosis and determine the type and stage of cancer.

 Is the Nu.Q cancer test safe for all dogs?

-The Nu.Q cancer test is generally safe for all dogs, as it involves only a routine blood draw.
-However, as with any medical procedure, there may be minor risks, such as slight discomfort or bruising at the site of the blood draw.
 The test is non-invasive and does not involve any sedation or anesthesia.
 It can be performed on dogs of all ages, but the decision to use the test should be made in consultation with your veterinarian, who can assess your dog’s overall health and suitability for the test.

 How often should my dog be tested with the Nu.Q cancer test?